Ann McBride Norton

-Ann McBride Norton (June 23, 1944 – May 5, 2020) was an American activist and Non Profit Organization executive.
+Ann McBride Norton (June 23, 1944 – May 5, 2020) was an American activist and non-profit executive.
 She served as president of Common Cause, a non-partisan watchdog group based in Washington, D.C.

 She also founded Photovoices International, where she directed projects in China and Indonesia.

 Biography

 Virginia Ann deGravelles was born in Lafayette, Louisiana on June 23, 1944.
 Her parents were Charles Camille deGravelles, who served as chairman of the Republican Party of Louisiana, and Virginia (née Wheadon) deGravelles, who was a member of the Republican National Committee.
 Her brother was John W. deGravelles, a United States district judge.

 Norton attended Louisiana State University in Baton Rouge, Louisiana but left in 1964 to marry Charles W. McBride, who was press secretary to Russell B. Long and chief of staff to J. Bennett Johnston.

 In the 1970s, McBride Norton was a volunteer at Common Cause during the Watergate scandal before becoming the chief lobbyist for Common Cause on Capitol Hill, then Vice President.
 In 1995, the Governing Board of Common Cause elected her as President and Chief Executive Office, the organization's first woman President.
 She was Common Cause's principal spokesperson on the effort to pass the Equal Rights Amendment, and she led the campaign to pass the McCain Feingold Act.
 She appeared regularly on national radio and television and in the media on the campaign finance reform.

 In 1998 she was a Fellow at the Harvard University Kennedy Institute of Politics.
 In 1992, she earned a bachelor’s degree at American University in Washington D.C.
 Three years later, she succeeded Fred Wertheimer to serve as Common Cause's president and chief executive.

 In 1999, McBride Norton and her husband, Edward M. Norton, an environmental activist moved to Southwest China as Senior Advisors to the Yunnan Great Rivers Project, a collaboration between the Government of China and The Nature Conservancy, after she retired from Common Cause in 1999. to protect the region's globally significant biodiversity.